If your company defaults on a bounce back loan, could you be held personally liable?

 Under the scheme, businesses can borrow up to 25% of their turnover up to a maximum of £50,000.
 The loans are interest free and are 100% guaranteed by the UK government.
 However, these attractive terms have led to rumours that some company directors have been misusing the loans.
 If they have and their business fails, they risk being made personally liable to repay the loan.

-One of the reasons the Bounce Back Loan Scheme has been so attractive to many small businesses is the fact that there’s no requirement to provide a personal guarantee.
+One of the reasons the Bounce Back Loan Scheme has been so attractive to many small businesses is the fact that there was no requirement to provide a personal guarantee.
 The government guarantees 100% of the loan, which means if the company fails, the lender will get its money back from the government.

 That’s unlike the Coronavirus Business Interruption Loan Scheme, where the government provides a guarantee for only 80% of the loan amount.
 Many of the banks then seek a personal guarantee from company directors from the remaining 20%.
 In that case, if the business fails, the lender could pursue the company director for repayment of that 20%, and their personal assets, such as their property or vehicles, could be at risk.